baww-com/baww-com.github.io/not-posts/Alts/Dash/dash.md

 ## How to Buy Dash with PayPal

-Due to Paypal's chargeback feature, buying Dash with Paypal takes a few extra steps.
+Due to Paypal's chargeback feature, buying Dash with Paypal requires one extra step.
 The exchange [VirWoX](https://www.virwox.com?r=22aa25){:target="_blank"} allows you to convert paypal balance into Bitcoin.
 [Read our tutorial on this conversion](/buy-bitcoin/paypal/).
-Once you have obtained Bitcoin, you can send it to Bittrex just like the above example!
+Once you have Bitcoin, you can send it to Bittrex as seen in the example above.

 ## How do I Mine Dash?